baraaHassan/Controlling-Avatar-Robot-Fingertips/README.md

 ![20201007_182150](https://user-images.githubusercontent.com/49837627/150656834-5ad76ab4-6bc4-4283-a8f1-e44c247a7bb8.jpg)

-## Solution
+## Our solution
 We tried to address this problem using Inverse Kinematics and Gradient Descent.
-We implemented our solution using **ROS** library on simulated Avatar Hand and glove, and later we deployed the solution on the hardware.
+We implemented our solution using **ROS** library on simulated Avatar hand and sense glove, and later we deployed the solution on the hardware.

 ## Output
 https://user-images.githubusercontent.com/49837627/150657486-72679f18-1dbe-4c5e-b36d-96211fcef5b7.mp4